Hi friend and Welcome!

 It is very sensitive which is a good thing but benefits highly from proper sound treatment.

 - Try to work in an enclosed space, away from windows, fans, A/C units, ambient noise, etc.

 - Use old comforters, or Acoustic Studio Foam to line the walls and absorb the sound.

-Basically anything to encase the sound in and make your voice sound lush and clear.
-Here is a great example illustrating the overall point:
+Basically, anything to encase the sound in and make your voice sound lush and clear.

 There’s not much else out there in this price range that competes with the likes of this bad boy.
 You can basically record anything with it, and do it well.

 It looks great, the sound is top-notch, and people basically drool over this thing in reviews.